 MAC’s functions include advocacy, stewardship and collaboration.
 Our goals are to promote the industry’s interests nationally and internationally, to work with governments on policies affecting minerals, to inform the public and to encourage member firms to cooperate to solve common problems.
-We work closely with provincial and territorial mining associations and other industries, as well as with environmental and community groups across Canada and around the world.
+We work closely with provincial and territorial mining associations, other industries, and environmental and community groups in Canada and around the world.

 Data and Sources

-This annual report reflects currently available data, most of it from 2010, though some from 2011 and 2009.
+This annual report reflects currently available data, the majority from 2011, though some from prior years and some from 2012.
 A number of statistical differences occurred in 2002 because of a change from Standard Industrial Classification (SIC) statistics to the North American Industry Classification System (NAICS).
 Dollar amounts are expressed in Canadian dollars unless noted otherwise.

 Editing/Design: West Coast Editorial Associates / Wet Frog Studios

-Acknowledgements: This report could not have been prepared without the significant assistance of Patrick Pearce, Mary Maglaras and the dedicated staff of the Minerals and Metals Sector at Natural Resources Canada.
+Acknowledgements: This report could not have been prepared without the significant assistance of Patrick Pearce and the dedicated staff of the Minerals and Metals Sector at Natural Resources Canada.
 Special thanks are also extended to Jessica Draker and Monique Laflèche from MAC.